-- Take this drug with fruit juice (not grapefruit juice) or water.
+- Give this drug with fruit juice (not grapefruit juice) or water.

 - Give at least 30 minutes before or 2 hours after a meal.

-- If you cannot take this drug without eating, you can eat a little bit of food (about 1/2 cup) within 1 hour before taking this drug through 1 hour after taking it.
+- If your child cannot take this drug without eating, your child can eat a little bit of food (about 1/2 cup) within 1 hour before taking this drug through 1 hour after taking it.

-- Always take with a little bit of food or always take on an empty stomach.
+- Always give with a little bit of food or always give on an empty stomach.

-- Avoid high-fat food close to when you take this drug.
+- Have your child avoid high-fat food close to when your child takes this drug.

 - You may sprinkle contents of capsule on up to 1/2 cup (4 ounces/120 mL) of applesauce or berry jelly.
 The contents may also be mixed in 1/2 cup (4 ounces/120 mL) of fruit juice (not grapefruit juice) or water.
-Do not chew.
-Take within 30 minutes of mixing.
+Do not let your child chew.
+Give within 30 minutes of mixing.

 - Some other drugs may need to be given at some other time than this drug.
 If your child takes other drugs, check with the doctor or pharmacist to see if you need to give them to your child at some other time than this drug.